MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCloudCallDataConnectorConfiguration.md

 ```

 ## DESCRIPTION
-Call Data Connector greatly simplifies call monitoring in a hybrid environment because you no longer need to use different sets of on-premises and online tools to monitor all of your users call quality.
+Call Data Connector greatly simplifies call monitoring in a hybrid environment because you no longer need to use different sets of on-premises and online tools to monitor all of your users' call quality.
 Whether your users are homed on premises or online, you can choose to view call quality for your entire organization online.

 With Call Data Connector, the Skype for Business Server pushes call data to the cloud service so that you can leverage the Skype for Business Online Call Analytics (CA) and Call Quality Dashboard (CQD) tools.